Cyberbyte-Software/Life-Control/README.md

 erdknuffel aka jastend for giving me some ideas and fixes for Life-Control and letting me merge some of them in to the base file from his custom one

+MightySCollins for changes ot the code base to make things more effective!

 ## Installation

 1. Download the latest files (for mostly-stable versions, please visit our [releases section](https://github.com/cammygames/Life-Control/releases/tag/2.0))